How to Make AeroPress Cold Brew Coffee

 Pro Tip: Experiment with different amounts of water.
 Split your concentrate equally into 4 different cups.
 If there is 20 grams of coffee concentrate in each cup, add 10 grams water to one, 15 grams water to another, 20 grams water to the third and 25 grams water to the last.
 Each one will taste a little bit different.
 If you find out what ratio you prefer, you will be able to repeat your results a lot easier the next time around.

 Was that easy or what?
 It looks like a lot of steps, but it really takes just a couple of minutes to make awesome AeroPress cold brew.
 Plus, you can store it in the fridge for about 2 weeks (but why would you wait that long to drink coffee this good?).
-Don’t forget to see our standard aeropress recipe and try to master the hot version of this brewing method.
+Don’t forget to see our standard AeroPress recipe and try to master the hot version of this brewing method.

 What’s the result of such an easy process?
 A refreshing, smooth cup with lots of sweet cocoa notes and a full body.
 The best thing about making cold brew with an AeroPress is that you only use a little bit of coffee (30-60 grams).
 You don’t have to use an entire bag, like traditional cold brewers might require.

-The best beans for cold brew are those which highlight cold brew’s inherent ability to bring out subtle flavors with low acidity and very little bitterness.
+The best beans for cold brew are those which highlight cold brew’s inherent ability to bring out subtle flavours with low acidity and very little bitterness.
 For our recommendations, check out this guide on the best beans for cold brew.

 The best way to sweeten cold coffee is with simple syrup.
 To make simple syrup, heat equal parts of sugar and water until the sugar crystals dissolve.
 When cool, store in the refrigerator.
 Add to iced coffee, iced tea, or use in summer cocktails.
-You can use other kinds of sugar – demerara or brown, for example – to add a different flavor to your drinks.
+You can use other kinds of sugar – demerara or brown, for example – to add a different flavour to your drinks.

 - Q&A: Coffee by Volume.
 (2014, April 03).
 Retrieved from https://utopiancoffee.com/qa-coffee-by-volume/